If there's one thing we can count on, it's that social media is always changing.

 From longer-form vlogs to no-frills conversations on niche topics, video content is already shifting towards casual, off-the-cuff storytelling.

 Even video editing is becoming more about telling a story, like using multiple apps to create clever edits:

 The challenge now is to make your video stand out in a sea of copycats.

-So, we expect to see an increase in brands and creators starting their own "trends" by using a popular audio — but putting their own unique spin on it.
+The standout fix?
+Brands and creators are starting their own "trends" by using a popular audio — but putting their own unique spin on it.

-Take creator @lleakna, whose transitions took TikTok by storm, creating a new way to film vlog-style content:
+Take creator Yasmin Hero whose transitions took TikTok by storm, creating a new way to film OOTD content:

 Think less copy and paste; more original and off the cutting room floor.